gbevan/jenkins-ubuntu/README.md

 # jenkins-ubuntu

 Jenkins container based on the official jenkins image.
-Build on Ubuntu.
+Built on Ubuntu.

 (see official jenkins docker project https://github.com/jenkinsci/docker)

+latest will now always track the latest LTS version from jenkins (triggered from their jenkins/jenkins).

 I've layered on a few useful tools like:
 * git v2